-“Compared to the era when we did not have these vaccines for older adults, they have certainly had an important protective effect,” says Kenneth E. Schmader, MD, chief of the Duke Division of Geriatrics and a leading specialist in geriatric vaccines.
+“Compared to the era when we did not have these vaccines for older adults, they have certainly had an important protective effect,” says Kenneth E. Schmader, MD, a leading specialist in geriatric vaccines in the Duke Division of Geriatrics.
 “Unfortunately, we appear to have reached a ceiling in terms of vaccine coverage for these vaccines among older people.”

-Despite evidence supporting clinical effectiveness, in recent years about 35 to 40 percent of persons 65 years and older did not receive the influenza vaccine.
-Approximately 35 percent did not receive a pneumococcal vaccination.
-Similar percentages are evident with other important vaccinations: approximately 65 percent did not receive a shingles vaccination; 80 percent did not receive the Tdap vaccination despite that fact that these vaccinations are paid by Medicare.
+Despite evidence supporting clinical effectiveness, in recent years about 35% to 40% of persons age 65 years and older did not receive the influenza vaccine.
+Approximately 35% did not receive a pneumococcal vaccination.
+Similar percentages are evident with other important vaccinations: approximately 65% did not receive a shingles vaccination; 80% did not receive the Tdap vaccination despite the fact that Medicare pays for these vaccinations.

-The CDC issued age-specific guidance for the 2018-19 influenza season and encourages individuals over 65 to get vaccinations, particularly flu shots.
-Schmader, who serves as a liaison to the CDC’s Advisory Committee on Immunization Practices (ACIP), encourages seniors to be vaccinated for influenza, pneumococcal and shingles infections, and to get a booster or update for Tdap (tetanus, diptheria, and pertuissis).
+The CDC issued age-specific guidance for the 2019-2020 influenza season and encourages individuals over age 65 to get vaccinations, particularly flu shots.
+Schmader, who serves as a liaison to the CDC’s Advisory Committee on Immunization Practices (ACIP), encourages seniors to be vaccinated for influenza, pneumococcal and shingles infections, and to get a booster or update for Tdap (tetanus, diphtheria, and pertussis).

 Even though most U.S. residents received Tdap inoculations as children, the effectiveness wanes over time, Schmader says.
 The Tdap booster is particularly important because of recent outbreaks of pertussis in nursing homes.